 Before launching straight into the command line usgae of fhgaacenc let us clear up some confusion about AAC encoding in general.
-Currently (February 2020) for our purposes there are 3 recognised forms of AAC encoding and 1 more on the way:
+Currently (March 2021) for our purposes there are 4 recognised forms of AAC encoding available to Linux users:

 - AAC-LC: Otherwise known as "MPEG AAC Low Complexity", this is AAC encoding which produces excellent sound at bitrates up to 256 kbit/s per channel and sampling rates from 8 to 96 kHz.
 This is the form of AAC that most will use for computer playback, use in iTunes, mobile phones etc. fhgaacenc produces AAC-LC files.